-Me: In countries like Liberia, Guinea Bissau and Malawi and so forth, modelling opportunities are very limited, does your organization have any intentions of expand NNSM maybe under a different name that could include models of other nationalities?
+Me: In countries like Liberia, Guinea Bissau and Malawi and so forth, modelling opportunities are very limited, does your organization have any intentions of expanding NNSM may be under a different name that could include models of other nationalities?

-Joan Okorodudu: Right now we have an Ivorian model who has made so much money since she came into Nigeria for modeling.
-Took her to Mercedes Benz fashion week Africa, she did he bougues shoot, got $2,000 as Africa’s Next Super model award at NNSM and leaving for the Zara shoot in Spain.
-We are now going to open model houses to enable us bring more models to Nigeria.
+Joan Okorodudu: Right now we have an Ivorian model who has made so much money since she came into Nigeria for modelling.
+Took her to Mercedes Benz fashion week Africa, she did the bougies shoot, got $2,000 as Africa’s Next Supermodel award at NNSM and left for the Zara shoot in Spain.
+We are now going to open model houses to enable us to bring more models to Nigeria.
 We have also been invited to some African countries

-Me: How did the other contestants take losing to a 14 years old, did they leave bitter?
+Me: How did the other contestants take losing to 14 years old, did they leave bitter?